-Sustainable Livelihoods Initiative, Madagascar
+Sustainable livelihoods initiative, Madagascar

-Jenny is British with professional skills in community based conservation and natural resource management, facilitating the development of sustainable livelihoods and in institutional strengthening of small NGO’s.
+Jenny is British with professional skills in community-based conservation and natural resource management, facilitating the development of sustainable livelihoods and in institutional strengthening of small NGOs.
 She has worked on community conservation and development projects in Indonesia and Bolivia and spent several months in Madagascar developing this initiative with Azafady staff and local communities.

-Azafady’s aim is to alleviate human poverty and protect a biologically rich but endangered environment through supporting local people in South-Eastern Madagascar to meet their basic needs and establish sustainable livelihoods.
-A multi-disciplinary approach is taken, involving the establishment of primary health-care and improving water supply and sanitation, promotion of sustainable natural resource management and community conservation initiatives, and assistance in the development of small-scale income generating activities and institutional strengthening.
+Azafady’s aim is to alleviate human poverty and protect a biologically rich but endangered environment through supporting local people in southeastern Madagascar to meet their basic needs and establish sustainable livelihoods.
+A multi-disciplinary approach is taken involving the establishment of primary healthcare and improving water supply and sanitation, promotion of sustainable natural resource management and community conservation initiatives, and assistance in the development of small-scale income generating activities and institutional strengthening.

-Jenny’s project will focus on 3 communities in the region – Evatraha, St Luce and Andramanaka/ Tsanoriha – each differing in environmental, social and economic conditions.
+Jenny’s project will focus on three communities in the region – Evatraha, St Luce and Andramanaka/ Tsanoriha – each differing in environmental, social and economic conditions.
 The project will support these communities in forest management according to their specific circumstances.
 The fokotany (small community) of St Luce is in the process of setting up a GELOSE, a mechanism by which legal control of area management is passed to local communities.
 This will be the first forest GELOSE in the region and much needed support will be provided to the community in this process and in the creation of a forest management plan.